 But first, a little bit about how chip card transactions are made.
 When a customer comes into your place of business with an EMV card, he or she will need to “dip” that card into your EMV-enabled terminal to complete the transaction.
 In an EMV transaction, the chip end of the credit or debit card remains inside the terminal for the duration of the transaction.
 So, the card is literally “dipped” into the reader for a period of time instead of simply “swiped” through the reader to capture basic credit card information.
 The EMV chip card must remain in the reader during the transaction because unique transaction information is being generated that cannot be intercepted by fraudsters or used for subsequent fraudulent transactions.

 Tap: Contactless payments via NFC and the like

 Paying for a purchase via a “tap” refers to contactless payment technologies, such as NFC (near-field communications), which enables many of the popular mobile wallets, including Android Pay and Apple Pay.
 To make a payment using contactless technology, a consumer must have a smartphone or device equipped with this technology, the appropriate application downloaded and running and credit card information loaded into the application.
 If your company accepts contactless payments, a shopper will need to simply “tap” his or her device against your contactless terminal to exchange transaction data.

-While you’re upgrading your systems to accomodate EMV, it’s a great time to consider buying a system that also accepts contactless payment types because they are substantially growing in popularity among shoppers of almost all demographics today.
+While you’re upgrading your systems to accommodate EMV, it’s a great time to consider buying a system that also accepts contactless payment types.
+No additional fees are passed off to merchants and NFC payments are substantially growing in popularity among shoppers of almost all demographics today.